jerome38100/Shutter-RCSwitch-Wifi-Dongle-Jarolift-Somfy-MQTT-/README.md

 The main code of Jarolift_MQTT is licensed under the GPLv3.
 The provided libraries have different licenses, look into the respective files for more information.
 * ELECHOUSE CC1101 library	MIT license
-* CC1101 library        	LGPL-License
 * DoubleResetDetector  	MIT License
 * Keeloq library      	unknown License
 * PubSubClient        	MIT License
 * simpleDSTadjust     	unknown License
+* RCSwitch             unknown License

 ### Necessary Hardware:

 * a NodeMCU board or similar, based on ESP8266 microcontroller
-* a CC1101 Transmitter board
+* a CC1101 Transmitter board (868 Mhz to switch between 433.42 and 44.92 Mhz)
 * some connection cables

 Photos and hints on project home website

 ### Prepare Arduino IDE and libraries

-Download an install the Arduino IDE from [Arduino website](//www.arduino.cc/en/Main/Software) (as time of writing the current version is 1.8.5)
+Download an install the Arduino IDE from [Arduino website](//www.arduino.cc/en/Main/Software) (as time of writing the current version is 1.8.5 seems have issue view latest release)

 Locate your arduino sketch directory - this is `$HOME/Arduino/` in linux